 The continuous culinary offerings throughout the day (breakfast, light lunch, evening hors d’oeuvres, desserts, and sweets), and in the afternoon and evening, you can drink alcoholic drinks of your choice, and staff makes will make up great cocktails complete with flowers in, all included of course.

-Club-level rooms offer better views and are on the higher floors of the hotel.
+Club-level rooms offer better views and are on the hotel’s higher floors.
 Ritz-Carlton values club access at about $100 USD per person per day, and because the Ritz-Carlton club lounges are so much better than most other club lounges (except for Four Seasons Club lounges).
-So I would agree that this is probably fair, mainly because the food and drinks are enough to negate the need to go anywhere else.
+So I agree that this is probably fair, mainly because the food and drinks are enough to negate the need to go elsewhere.
 Of course, you miss out on other dining and drinking options by booking and staying in the club lounge.

 Book this Ritz-Carlton with our luxury travel concierge and get the following free benefits: